Year in Review: July 2022

+Bay of Plenty Times is looking back at the stories of 2022.
+Here’s what made headlines in July:

-The Rotorua Daily Post is looking back at the stories of 2022.
-Here’s what made headlines in July :
+The Bay of Plenty Times is looking back at the stories of 2022.
+Here’s what made headlines in July.

 July 2: